Fix: Apache Airflow Not Working — DAG Not Found, Task Failures, and Scheduler Issues

 redis-cli -h your-redis-host ping

-For Redis connection errors, see Redis connection refused.
+# Expected: PONGFor Redis connection errors, check that the broker host is reachable from the worker container and that the Redis password matches the URL.
 For Celery worker issues, see Celery task not executing.

 Zombie tasks — a task that the scheduler determines has lost its worker process — are automatically detected and marked as failed after task_adoption_timeout (default 10 minutes).
 If a task stays “running” beyond that without resolving, check the worker logs: